RaphUdo/RaphUdo/README.md

 - 👋 Hi, I’m Raphael Udoma
 - 👀 I’m interested in Music, Reading & Data
-- 🌱 I’m currently studying Data Analysis
+- 🌱 I’m an aspiring Data Analyst
 - 💞️ I’m looking to collaborate on some projects!
 - 📫 How to reach me @raphaeludoma@yahoo.com